-To date, the Government of Bangladesh has brought 1,213 unions under optical fiber connectivity.
+To date, the Government of Bangladesh has brought 930 unions under optical fiber connectivity by installing 7,154 KM optical fiber.
 In the sub-district level, 209 sub-districts have been brought under optical fiber connectivity.
-The target is to bring 2,600 more unions under optical fiber coverage by the end of 2018.
+The target is to bring 1,200 unions and 290 sub-districts under optical fiber coverage by the end of this year.
+Under a further mega project, the Government aims to extend optical fiber link to 2,225 unions between January 2017 and December 2020.

 Second Submarine Cable:

-Bangladesh has hooked up to the SEA-ME-WE 5 on September, 2017 and joined the 2nd submarine cable to ensure uninterrupted internet connectivity.
-According to the project paper, the 25,000-kilometre cables are installed under sea from Singapore to Bangladesh at a cost of US\$ 84.7 million.
-The second submarine cable ensures that Bangladesh remains connected to the ICT highway if the first one gets cut off for any reason.
-Bangladesh will gradually have 1500 GBPS bandwidth at its disposal and connection to the second submarine cable is now facilitating 4G services.
+By the end of this year, Bangladesh will hook up to the EA-ME-WE-5 and joining the 2nd submarine cable to ensure uninterrupted internet connectivity.
+According to the project paper, the 25,000-kilometre cables would be installed under sea from Singapore to Bangladesh at a cost of US\$ 84.7 million.
+The second submarine cable will ensure that Bangladesh remains connected to the ICT highway if the first one gets cut off for any reason.
+Bangladesh will have 1300 GBPS bandwidth at its disposal and connection to the second submarine cable will facilitate 4G services.